Thato-Mokori/Calculator/README.md

-Calculator with html,css and javascript
+Calculator with html, css and javascript.